jacklul/asuswrt-scripts/README.md

 Enables masquerade for Samba ports to allow VPN clients to connect to your LAN shares.

-By default, default networks for WireGuard, OpenVPN and IPSec are set.
+By default, networks for WireGuard, OpenVPN and IPSec are set.

 Recommended to use [`service-event.sh`](#user-content-service-eventsh) as well.